Weyl semimetal: Applications

 The Weyl fermions in the bulk and the Fermi arcs on the surfaces of Weyl semimetals are of interest in physics and materials technology.
 The high mobility of charged Weyl fermions may find use in electronics and computing.

 In 2017, a research team from Vienna University of Technology carrying out experimental work to develop new materials, and a team at Rice University carrying out theoretical work, have produced material which they term Weyl–Kondo semimetals.

 A group of international researchers led by a team from Boston College discovered in 2019 that the Weyl semimetal Tantalum Arsenide delivers the largest intrinsic conversion of light to electricity of any material, more than ten times larger than previously achieved.

+2D Weyl semimetals are spin-polarized analogues of graphene that promise access to topological properties of Weyl fermions in (2+1)-dim spacetime.
+In 2024, an intrinsic 2D Weyl semimetal with spin-polarized Weyl cones and topological Fermi string edge states was discovered in epitaxial monolayer bismuthene by a team from University of Missouri, National Cheng Kung University, and Oak Ridge National Laboratory.